Denzeel/git-lab/README.md

 <h2>Contents</h2>
 <h3>[Git pro book](https://git-scm.com/book/en/v2)</h3>
 <h3>Images</h3>
-![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)
+<h3>![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown,
+of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)</h3>

 <h2>References</h2>